Christmas & New Year break

-Our offices are closed apart from a small crew who are ensuring that we can continue to supply books for prisons and local schools.
-Please be assured that we are doing everything we can to protect the safety of staff still working.
+Our offices are still mainly closed apart from a small crew who are ensuring that we can continue to supply books for prisons and local schools.

 Prisons can contact us here or on Twitter to let us know what they need.
 Our aim is to send shipments of around 100 books to each prison that wants them instead of answering individual requests.

 We have recently received a large donation of self-study grammar books that are highly suitable for prisons and for refugee groups.
 Get in touch if you need some.

 For several years we gave books to people working in prisons and to prison libraries.
 Since 2017 we have been listed in the Hardman Directory and now also send books to individuals in prison.